twiggleofficial/BerthCare/docs/observability.md

 - `/berthcare/staging/sentry/backend`
 - `/berthcare/staging/sentry/mobile`

-Populate the DSNs either by setting `sentry_backend_dsn` / `sentry_mobile_dsn` securely in `terraform.tfvars` (not committed) or by adding a secret value manually in the AWS console.
+Populate the DSNs either by setting `sentry_backend_dsn` / `sentry_mobile_dsn` in a git-ignored `terraform.tfvars` (keep secrets out of version control) or by adding a secret value manually in the AWS console.
 Each secret stores:

 ```json
 {